instance01/Destroyer/README.md

-Destroyer (new: TheCore)
+Destroyer (TheCore)
 =========

-A bigger new minigame plugin for bukkit
+A bigger new minigame plugin for bukkit.